isralam81255-Alam/Cardio-Good-Fitness-Python_project-/README.md

 _My Approach:_

 Data Cleaning :
-Handled missing values and standardized data types using Pandas.
+Handled missing values and standardized data types using Pandas, and Numpy.

 Univariate Analysis :
 Analyzed distributions of Age, Income, and Usage using histograms and boxplots.